Polynomial bases: positivity and Schur multiplication: Introduction

 For Schubert polynomials, this statement is clear from the associated geometry: the structure constants are counting points in the intersection of three Schubert subvarieties in general position, two for the complete flag variety and one for a Grassmannian variety.
 A certain case of this statement is also proved combinatorially in \cite{KY04}.
 For fundamental and monomial slide polynomials (also ordinary monomials, trivially) this statement is clear from the fact these bases have positive structure constants and the fact that Schur polynomials expand positively in these bases, proved in \cite{AS1}.
 The remaining four bases do not have positive structure constants.
 For Demazure characters and Demazure atoms, Littlewood-Richardson rules for products with Schur polynomials are given by Haglund, Luoto, Mason and van Willigenburg in \cite{HLMvW11b}.
 In this paper, we will provide Littlewood-Richardson rules for products with Schur polynomials for the two remaining bases: quasi-key polynomials and fundamental particles.

-The bases in Figure~\ref{fig:expand} may be described in terms of the combinatorics of \emph{semi-skyline fillings} introduced in \cite{HHL08}.
+The bases in Figure~\ref{fig:expand} may be described in terms of the combinatorics of \emph{semi-skyline fillings}.
+These were introduced in \cite{HHL08}, where they were referred to as fillings of column diagrams.
 The \emph{skyline diagram} $D(a)$ of a weak composition $a$ is the diagram with $a_i$ boxes in row $i$, left-justified.
 In our convention, which is upside-down from that of \cite{HLMvW11b} and rotated $90$ degrees counterclockwise from that of \cite{Mason08}, the lowest row is row 1.
 A semi-skyline filling is an assignment of positive integers to the boxes of $D(a)$, along with potentially an extra positive integer assigned to the left of each row called a \emph{basement entry}, satisfying:

 \begin{itemize} \item Entries weakly decrease along rows \item Entries in any single column are distinct \item All \emph{triples} of entries are \emph{inversion} triples (see Figure~\ref{fig:triple}). \end{itemize}